-(g) that the information:

-(i) will not be used in a form in which the individual concerned is identified;(ii) will be used for statistical purposes and will not be published in a form that could reasonably be expected to identify the individual concerned; or
+- (g) that the information: - (i) will not be used in a form in which the individual concerned is identified; - (ii) will be used for statistical purposes and will not be published in a form that could reasonably be expected to identify the individual concerned; or

-(iii) will be used for research purposes (for which approval by an ethics committee, if required, has been given) and will not be published in a form that could reasonably be expected to identify the individual concerned.14
+(iii) will be used for research purposes (for which approval by an ethics committee, if required, has been given) and will not be published in a form that could reasonably be expected to identify the individual concerned.13

-The Health Information Governance Guidelines outline policies, procedures and other useful details for health providers who collect and share personal health information, enabling them to do these legally, securely, efficiently and effectively.
+The Health Information Governance Guidelines 2017 outline policies, procedures and other useful details for health providers who collect and share personal health information, enabling them to implement these legally, securely, efficiently and effectively.
 These guidelines note:

-The use of health information for secondary purposes is permissible where the purpose was identified and stated at the point of collection, or where the information is used for research or statistical purposes but not published in a way that identifies the consumer.15
+The use of health information for secondary purposes is permissible where the purpose was identified and stated at the point of collection, or where the information is used for research or statistical purposes but not published in a way that identifies the consumer.14

-While appropriate for the purposes of patient experience monitoring, this method of collection has roll on effects for other privacy principles and HIPC rules (3 and 7) which are discussed below.
+While appropriate for the purposes of patient experience monitoring, this method of collection has roll-on effects for other privacy principles and HIPC rules (3 and 7), which are discussed below.

-Disclosure and permission seeking from individuals (Principle 3, Rule 3)
+5.3 Disclosure and permission seeking from individuals (principle 3, rule 3)

-Because there is no direct engagement with individual consumers with regards to the collection of their personal information to send the PES, it is not practicable to disclose or seek permission.
-Practice and DHB staff will use medical records to provide patients contact and demographic information for the purposes of the survey.
-This proposed secondary data use is more practical and cost effective than gathering information directly from individuals, representing more appropriate use of limited health sector resources.
+Because there is no direct engagement with individual consumers with regard to the collection of their personal information to send the PES, it is not practicable to disclose or seek permission.
+Practice and DHB staff will use medical records to provide patients' contact and demographic information for the purposes of the survey.
+This proposed secondary data use is more practical and cost-effective than gathering information directly from individuals, representing more appropriate use of limited health sector resources.
 We can also invite substantially more patients to give feedback on their health experience.

-We consider that this proposal meets the requirements of the Health Information Governance Guidelines 201716 for secondary use of data, as highlighted in the quote above.
+We consider that this proposal meets the requirements of the Health Information Governance Guidelines 201715 for secondary use of data, as highlighted in the quote above.
 The information collected through secondary processes will be used for statistical purposes with no identification of individuals.
 The Health Information Governance Guidelines 2017 support the secondary use of health information without requiring practice or DHB staff to check with the individuals concerned.

-Storage and Security of personal information (Principle 5, Rule 5)
+5.4 Storage and security of personal information (principle 5, rule 5)

-Storage and security of personal information has been reviewed in a separate Cloud Risk Assessment.
-The PES uses cloud-based services to transit and store data within New Zealand and there are always some risks to this.
-In terms of the PIA this is possibly the higher risk area, and there have been recent examples of unauthorized access to health data in other organisations that highlight this risk.
+Storage and security of personal information has been reviewed in a separate cloud risk assessment.
+The PES uses cloud-based services to transit and store data within New Zealand, which always involves some risks.
+In the context of this PIA, this is possibly the higher-risk area.
+Recent examples of unauthorised access to health data in other organisations highlight this risk.